-Please note: The primary campus for the relevant module is indicated in bold.
+Please note: The primary campus for the relevant module is indicated in hold

-Module code Type Credits Descriptive name Complete the THRE EE (3) foll owing core modules: GERM674 (NWU) DTS752 (UP) Н 24 German linguistics GERM671 (NWU) DTS755 (UP) Н 24 German literature (1): Introduction to German literary study and the history German literature GERM681 (NWU) DTS754 (UP) Н 32 Research methodology and research report on a chosen topic in German Complete TWO (2) of the foll owing elect tive modules: GERM675 (NWU) DTS 756 (UP) Х 24 German literature (2): German literat the 18 th and 19 th centuries ure of GERM672 (NWU) DTS 757 (UP) Х 24 German literature (3): German literat the 20 th and 21 st centuries ure of GERM673 (NWU) DTS758 (UP) Х 24 German literature (4): Sex, gender at power in German Literature nd GERM676 (NWU) DTS753 (UP) Х 24 Didactics of the teaching of German foreign language as a Total credits for the e progran nme: Potche efstroom 128
+Module code Descriptive name Credits Complete the THREE (3) following core modules: GERM671 (PC) DTS755 (UP) German literature (1): Introduction to German literary 24 study and the history of German literature GERM674 (PC) DTS752 (UP) German linguistics 24 D13/32 (51) GERM681 (PC) Research Methodology and Research Report on a 32 DTS754 (UP) chosen topic in German 52 Complete TWO (2 2) of the following elective modules: GERM672 (PC) German literature (3): German literature of the 20 th and 24 DTS 757 (UP) 21st centuries 24 GERM673 (PC) German literature (4): Sex, gender and power in 24 DTS758 (UP) German Literature 24 GERM675 (PC) German literature (2): German literature of the 18th and 24 DTS 756 (UP) 19 th centuries 24 GERM676 (PC) Didactics of the teaching of German as a foreign 24 DTS753 (UP) language 24 Total credits for t he programme: Potchefstroom 128

-- The core modules are in all cases compulsory irrespective of whether the student has been registered at either the NWU or the UP.
+- a) The core modules are in all cases compulsory irrespective of whether the student has been registered at either the NWU or the UP.
 Two further modules must be chosen from the list of elective modules. - b) The student must be registered at the NWU if the majority of the modules (at least three) are modules of the NWU.
-Likewise, if the majority of the modules (at least three) selected by the student are UP modules, the student must be registered at the UP. - A student has to pass FIVE modules: one of 32 credits (GERM681 Research methodology and research report on a chosen topic in German) and four of 24 credits each. - d) A student who wishes to take more than four modules of 24 credits each must apply to the chairperson of the Subject Group: German in order to obtain permission to do this. - Students may, after consultation with the chairperson of the Subject Group: German, enrol for one elective with a credit total of not less than 24 under a specific code from a related subject area.
+Likewise, if the majority of the modules (at least three) selected by the student are UP modules, the student must be registered at the UP. - A student has to pass FIVE modules: one of 32 credits (GERM681 Research methodology and research report on a chosen topic in German) and four of 24 credits each. - d) A student who wishes to take more than four modules of 24 credits each must apply to the chairperson of the Subject Group: German in order to obtain permission to do this. - e) Students may, after consultation with the chairperson of the Subject Group: German, enrol for one elective with a credit total of not less than 24 under a specific code from a related subject area.
 Students must register for that specific module, e.g. AFLL673 or FREN671. - f) Not all the modules may be offered each year.
 A prospective student should check with the chairperson of the Subject Group which modules will be offered in a given year.